ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Subtract second image pixel intensities from first image pixel intensities (difference between two values).
+	&nbsp;&nbsp;&nbsp;&nbsp;Subtracts second image pixel intensities from first image pixel intensities (difference between two values).
 Both images must be same size.
 If first image pixel intensity less than second image pixel intensity the result pixel intensity will be 0.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in1 - first image
 	&nbsp;&nbsp;&nbsp;&nbsp;in2 - second image

 	**Return value:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Image which is a result of subtraction.
+	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of subtraction.
 Height and width of result image is the same as of input images.
 If the function fails exception imageException is raised.

 	##### Syntax:
 	```cpp